 The Michelin award ranges from one to three stars, with the three stars being the highest award possible for chefs.

 Gaining Michelin stars can result in increased success for a restaurant.
 And national recognition for the team.
-Including the chefs, sous chefs and heads.
+This includes the chefs, sous chefs and heads.

 Michelin Star Restaurants In London UK?